mrecos/SAA_R_Demo_2016/README.md

 2) Install [RStudio][R Studio Download]
 3) Wactch a brief [RStudio intro video][R Studio Intro video] and check out the learning resources below

+# Course Material
+Accompanying the on-line 2hr seminar, below are links to R Markdown documents that we will cover as part of learning the basics of R.  These files are hosted in the `r_markdown_docs` folder of this repo.
+The bascis covered in these documents is used to support the more in-depth project examples that we will go through live during the seminar.
+However, these can be used and reviewed (along with the additional learning resources linked below) at any time to help you learn the basics of R.

+- [Introduction to basic R concepts][r_basic_concepts]
+- [Working with data][r_working_with_data]: Operators, Loops, and Functions
+- Tidy Data (forth coming...)

 # Learning resources
 The internet is full of resources (videos, blogs, tutorials, books) for learning R.  Many of these resources are worthwhile, some are exeptional, and some are a waste of time.
 Sorting through them is beyond the scope of this course, but a few links below will help zero in an some of the best generalized resources:
 - Where to [find help][DC_help] with R